 With a relatively quick turnaround to try and put together a roster of talent, CBS decided to use IMG Studios in London as their home base who, until 2018, produced UEFA’s world feed broadcasts.
 The London location allowed CBS to bring onboard some of the most seasoned and recognizable English-language voices in the sport.
 In particular, Roberto Martinez has once again shown the depth of his analysis, a style which made him a star of ESPN’s World Cup and Euro coverage between 2010 and 2016.

-Additionally, CBS has plucked an impressive lineup of talent including New York-based Ian Joy and Poppy Miller to enhance its free CBS Sports HQ soccer offerings on UEFA matchdays.
+Additionally, there is an impressive crew outside of CBS’s UEFA coverage.
+New York-based Ian Joy and Poppy Miller enhance its free CBS Sports HQ soccer offerings on UEFA matchdays.
 Joy was a standout of FOX’s coverage of Bundesliga action the last five years after arriving from beIN SPORTS while Miller was one of the top presenters in US lower division soccer working with the Charleston Battery for several seasons prior to joining CBS.

 Here are some takeaways of CBS’ coverage of Europa and Champions League: